Kids at BRICKS 4 KIDZ Grow in Maths and Science Skills!

 The importance of maths and science education grows with each passing year.
 Australia’s Office of the Chief Scientist recently reported that STEM (Science, Technology, Engineering, and Maths) degrees make uni graduates more employable and have more successful careers.
 Throughout the world, parents and educators recognise that children must start to learn these skills as early in their educational careers as possible.

 BRICKS 4 KIDZ offers a unique approach to building STEM skills.
-We use LEGO® and our own in-house lesson plans to teach STEM skills to children across Brisbane’s North West.
-We offer all kinds of programs – from fun and popular birthday parties with LEGO®, super-AWESOME school holiday workshops with all kinds of themes, OOSH & Vacation Care incursions, to shopping centre events – however the most STEM-focused lessons and activities take place in our After School programs.
+We use LEGO® and our own in-house lesson plans to teach STEM skills to children across Sydney’s Lower North Shore.
+We offer all kinds of programs – from fun and popular birthday parties with LEGO®, super-AWESOME school holiday workshops with all kinds of themes including Robotics, OOSH & Vacation Care incursions, to shopping centre events – however the most STEM-focused lessons and activities take place in our After School programs.
 We are convinced that encouraging kids to build with their hands and explore the natural and mechanical world around them inspires their learning about STEM and STEM concepts.

 Advanced Education Measurement Study